The Waiting Room

 I was taken by surprise when I pushed Faith into the dentist office the other afternoon.
 The waiting room was packed with nowhere to sit.
 As I looked around the room, I saw that those waiting to be seen had some sort of disability and were all accompanied by a caretaker.

 A chair happened to open up so I took it and pulled Faith as close to me as I could.
 I took off her coat and readjusted the straps on her harness.
 She told me she wanted to go home.
-I explained to her first we had to see the dentist.
-A loud, abrupt noise from one of the people in the waiting room startled her.
-It seemed we would be waiting for a long time and to ease her nervousness about being at the dentist's, I told her we could go home right afterwards.
+I explained to her that we had to see the dentist first.

 "Faith."